SMotaal/markup/packages/tokenizer/docs/Concepts.md

 Keywords are a prescribed set of words, which, in the context of markup, are only there to define a semantic structure.

 In languages like JavaScript, the keyword `function` and the class `Function` are separate words.
 However, there can be languages that have an overlap between a keyword and a value which may represent a primitive for the keyword, chosen carefully to lend to a synthetic style.
-There can also be languages where unintentional iterations lead to such cases where a keyword and a value may share the name and the mechanics of the language eliminate the confusion.
+There can also be languages where unintentional iterations lead to such cases where a keyword and a value may share a name and the mechanics of the language disambiguates the confusion.

-The important thing to note though, is that a keyword from a tokenizer's perspective may be different from what the language references themselves are choosing to refer to as keywords.
+The important thing to note though is that a keyword from a tokenizer's perspective may be different from what the language references themselves are choosing to refer to as keywords.
 In many of them, keywords are a subset of the Keywords used here which includes those keywords and other words like reserved words and even operator words, but not words that are Symbols (below).

 **`Identifiers`**